 The handcrafted drink is easy to make for guests and or to enjoy with fried plantains.

-This jus de citron drink combines a variety of flavors into one which is nicely balanced with sweet, hint of salt to balance out the sweetness, and slightly tart all at once.
+This jus de citron drink combines a variety of flavors into one which is nicely balanced with sweetness, a hint of salt to balance out the sweetness, and slightly tart all at once.

 It is especially refreshing when the weather is warm and the glass is loaded with ice.